holynakamoto/prophet/README.md

 ./demo.sh
 ```

-See a crashing app get automatically detected and healed by the AnomalyRemediator operator.
+See a crashing app get automatically detected and healed by our operators.

 ### Key Stack